b1scoito/external/README.md

 # external

  CS:GO external cheat with the most basic features that I like to use, bhop and glow, really focused on performance.
- This is a personal and for fun project, don't expect it to be that reliable for you.
+ This is a personal and for fun project, don't expect it to be reliable for you.

-## licensed content
+## credits

-Most of the structs taken from: https://github.com/rollraw/qo0-base
+- [qo0-base](https://github.com/rollraw/qo0-base) for their structs and organized code.
-All offsets from hazedumper: https://github.com/frk1/hazedumper
+- [hazedumper](https://github.com/frk1/hazedumper) for all the offsets.

 ## keybinds